njw235/Gridless-SR/README.md

 # File Content

-This project consists of raw julia files and Pluto Notebooks.
+This project consists of R files, raw julia files, and Pluto Notebooks.

+R files:

+1. timecomparison.R - This file contains the implementation for comparing the runtime and performance of the grid version of the support reduction algorithm for AR(1) chains with and without the low-degree polynomial approximation

 Julia files: